 Not everyone has the time, resources, or know-how to properly monitor reviews and your online brand reputation, and that's okay!
 Luckily, there are some great tools out there that can help, so no reviews - good or bad - slip through the cracks.
 Here are two of our favorites:

 1. Social Mention - Totally free and super easy to use.
 This tool monitors a bunch of different sites and social media platforms (over 80 to be exact) to help your monitor and measure your company's reputation in the online space.
 When you type in your brand name, you'll see results for strength, sentiment, passion, and reach.

 Let's take a closer look at those terms and what they mean.
 Strength is the likelihood your brand is being mentioned on social media.
 Sentiment is the ratio of positive mentions to negative ones.
 Passion is the likelihood that users will mention your brand repeatedly.
 And last, but not least, reach is the number of unique users that are talking about your company.
 Here's a preview of what the results look like when we type in "HubSpot".

 2. Hootsuite - Commonly known as a free social media scheduler (with paid options), Hootsuite also makes a great tool for social media listening to catch those positive and negative reviews and comments.
 Not only can you follow conversations, but you can also reply.
 And if you have a whole team of potential responders, Hootsuite has the capability to assign team members.
 Pretty cool, right?

 Do Online Reviews Really Matter?

 YES!
-According to Inc.com, 91% of consumers read online reviews on a regular basis.
-And 84% trust online reviews as much as a recommendation from someone they know.
+According to Explodingtopics.com, 98% of consumers read online reviews on a regular basis.
+And 93% say that reviews have an impact on their decisions.
 This is why it’s so important that you respond to all reviews your business receives.
-No one likes to see a disengaged company who doesn't interact with their customer base.
+No one likes to see a disengaged company that doesn't interact with its customer base.